cryptotronix/libcrypti2c/README.md

 ## About

-`libcrypti2c` is a user space library for interfacing with embedded cryptographic devices on the I2C bus.
+`libcrypti2c` is a library for interfacing with embedded cryptographic devices on the I2C bus.
 It is a small collection of utility functions that handling:

 - memory allocation (wrappers that zero out allocated memory)
 - very basic logging